 Here is price landscape research I did for a men’s t-shirts brand looking to redesign their prices and position themselves in the luxury t-shirts market.
 As you can see it’s not enough to know how much your product costs, but who are other brands you want to be associated with through comparable prices.
 Your audience is used to paying a range of prices for comparable products and it’s important to understand who are the people you’re targeting.
 Someone who used to pay $50 for a t-shirt probably won’t normally buy a $125 one without considerable investment in marketing, convincing, and educating on your value.

 Competition pricing or competitor-based pricing focuses primarily on the pricing decisions of known competitors to set the accepted market price or a range of prices.
 You can choose to price your products slightly above your competitors, at the same level, or slightly below their price, according to your comparable brand proposition and business goals.

 Ask yourself, are you looking to maximize profits or maximize sales?
 Are you looking to establish yourself in the luxury market?
 What is the lifetime value of your customer?
 What is the purchase frequency?
 What is your product’s comparable value?
-For example, in my research above, you could decide that your polo shirt is similar in design to Lacoste and can appeal to similar audience but offers recycled bottles fibers and quick drying material that will be important to eco conscious customers, allowing you to price your brand slightly higher than Lacoste.
+For example, in my research above, you could decide that your polo shirt is similar in design to Lacoste and can appeal to a similar audience but offers recycled bottles fibers and quick drying material that will be important to eco-conscious customers, allowing you to price your brand slightly higher than Lacoste.

 Value-Based Pricing Strategy